pacosalasv/DRH_Addons_Audit-Support/README.md

 - Compare snapshots between different moments or configurations
 - Export reports for documentation or support
 - Import and export setup profiles
-- Help identify add-on changes, missing entries, or setup differences
+- Identify setup changes, missing entries, or configuration differences
 - Provide a clearer view of complex Blender add-on environments

 ---